Find out how you can get involved with the Ottawa Fringe Festival!

 Who We Are:

-The Ottawa Fringe is an organization committed to empowering audiences, and encouraging artists to take risks, pursue their visions, and develop their skills.
-The organization manages the Arts Court theatre and arts spaces and produces two festivals, the Ottawa Fringe Festival and undercurrents.
-The Ottawa Fringe Festival is an noncurated, annual, Ottawabased summer festival that provides emerging and established artists an opportunity to produce their work.
-The winter festival, undercurrents, is a bilingual curated festival that showcases the best original, contemporary theatre created by local, national, and international artists.
+The Ottawa Fringe is an organization committed to empowering audiences, encouraging artists to take risks, pursue their visions, and develop their skills.
+The organization manages the theatre and arts spaces in the Arts Court and produces two festivals, the Ottawa Fringe Festival and undercurrents.
+The Ottawa Fringe Festival is a non-curated, annual, Ottawa-based summer festival that provides emerging and established artists an opportunity to produce their work.
+The winter festival, undercurrents, is a curated festival that showcases the best original, contemporary theatre created by local and national artists.

 RESPONSIBILITIES: